ChemAI-Lab/molpipx/examples/aniso_pip/README.md

 The main training code is contained in the ```train.py``` file.

-This demo uses **Adam**, using optax, to optimize the validation loss function with respect to the length-scale parameters.
+This demo uses **Adam**, using Optax, to optimize the validation loss function with respect to the length-scale parameters.
 This nested loss function is defined as,

 ```python